 If you have come to the conclusion that the current situation is uncomfortable for you, it is time to change it.
 Design a new schedule based on your needs – this will require some compromises.
 If the person you’re caring for is strongly opposed to change, it might be worth setting some boundaries and not feeling guilty about it.
 Remember that you are only human and your powers and abilities are limited.

 - Don’t be afraid to contact a psychologist.

-To better manage the natural feelings that come with caring for another person, especially if their mental and physical health is slowly declining, you may need professional help.
+To better manage the natural feelings that come with caring for another person, especially if their mental and physical health is slowly declining due to excessive anxiety & depression, you may want to try medications such as CBD for anxiety, Alprazolam (Xanax) or any other natural options. but before you do anything you must seek help from a professional.
 Such complex feelings are, for example, anger, despair, sadness, anxiety, and guilt.
 Some of them are an integral part of the mourning process in which caregivers and old people are involved.